NamNori-STH/Library/src/content/docs/departments/Information Security/Policies/28 SAT.md

 **Subsidiary References:**

-- LabXChange, LLC – Security Awareness & Training Standard *(to be published)*
-- FrontRunnerHC, Inc – Security Awareness & Training Standard *(to be published)*
+- Not applicable – Security Awareness & Training is centrally managed by Summit Technology Holdings, LLC.

 ---